Want something for nothing? Go online, because Freecycle’s got company.

-To stay in touch while you’re traveling – or while you’re driving to work – check out the option of free cellphone service, through companies like FreedomPop and Scratch Wireless.
+To stay in touch while you’re traveling, or while you’re driving to work, check out the option of free cellphone service through companies such as FreedomPop and Scratch Wireless.
 You need to have a specific type of phone, but how are you gonna argue with free?
 For details, see “How to Get Free Cellphone Service.”

 All free stuff, all the time